Take On Mars: Early access

 The early access phase of Take On Mars allows users to help Bohemia Interactive create new content and fix many bugs the users spot.
 They have implemented the Mantis Bug Tracker for users to effectively report issues to the developers.
 They have added many new missions, since the launch of the game on August 1, 2013.

 A patch released on October 3, 2013 included a workbench suite for mod-makers.
 Added locations Deimos moon and Asteroid Belt.
 It will also include Dynamic Mission Generation of every task types (e.g. photo, exploration and analysis).
 Weather will also make its way into the game with sandstorms, strong winds, and dust devils.

 On November 20, 2013, Take On Mars received its third large patch overhaul, adding new vehicles, two new locations (Lyot, and Ptolemaeus), with a mission control room addition of a tech tree and objectives.

 Bohemia Interactive announced on 21 January 2017 that Take On Mars will leave early access on 9 February.

 Post Release

 Bohemia Interactive released a free DLC for the game on November 15, 2017.
 This was the final update for Take On Mars.

 Bohemia Interactive has since ended support for the game after the Europa update.

 Reception

 IGN stated that this game will be boring for most gamers, but for a select few it would be something "nerds have been waiting for".
 It seems to be a great balance between science and the fun of playing a sim.
-IGN awarded the game by IGN's Best of PC Award in category Best New PC Game.
+IGN awarded the game by IGNs Best of PC Award in category Best New PC Game.